 It is with great pleasure that I address this gathering in the beautiful city of Amman.
-We have become accustomed to holding meetings relating to quality and safety of health care in Jordan.
-This is testament to the relentless commitment of the leadership to health care quality and the progress the country has witnessed in this area over the past few years.
+It is becoming a habit to have many of our meetings that relate to quality and safety of health care in this country due to the relentless commitment of its leadership to healthcare quality and the great progress the country has witnessed over the past few years.
 It is a pleasure to see colleagues and experts from countries in which patient safety activities have been implemented.
-It is also a pleasure to meet new faces and to welcome on board some countries in which patient safety has not previously been addressed.
+It is also a pleasure to meet new faces and to welcome on board some countries in which patient safety was not previously addressed.

-This workshop will revolve around the Patient Safety Friendly Hospital Initiative and an endeavour was initiated by the Regional Office that has been commended by many organizations engaged in quality and safety of health care around the world.
+This workshop will revolve around the EMRO-initiated Patient Safety Friendly Hospital Initiative, an endeavor that has been commended by many organizations engaged in quality and safety of health care around the world.
 This initiative aims at setting standards that ensure that patients, their families and health care workers are safe in health care facilities.
 This is in keeping with the aims and goals of WHO.
 Indeed, the WHO patient safety programme aims to coordinate, disseminate and accelerate improvements in patient safety worldwide.
-The Patient Safety Friendly Hospital Initiative was developed by WHO, with the ultimate goal of improving the safety and quality of care delivered to patients.
+The Patient Safety Friendly Hospital Initiative is one of the programmes developed by WHO, with the ultimate goal of improving the safety and quality of care delivered to patients.

 Safety is a fundamental principle of patient care and a critical component of quality management.
-Its improvement demands a system-wide effort, involving a wide range of actions in performance improvement, environmental safety and risk management, infection control, safe use of medicines, equipment safety and safe clinical practice.
+Its improvement demands a system-wide effort, involving a wide range of actions in performance improvement, environmental safety and risk management, infection control, safe use of medicines, equipment safety, safe clinical practice.
 It embraces nearly all health care disciplines and actors, and thus requires a comprehensive multifaceted approach to identifying and managing actual and potential risks to patient safety and finding broad long-term solutions for the system as a whole.
 Thinking in terms of systems offers the greatest promise of definitive risk-reduction solutions, which place the appropriate emphasis on every component of patient safety.
 The Patient Safety Friendly Hospital Initiative addresses these issues in a comprehensive manner and sets standards that embrace many aspects of health care delivery.
 The initiative brings about concerted efforts, involving all elements and sectors of the health care delivery process towards the ultimate goal of improving safety in health care facilities.

-To address the issue of patient safety, WHO Regional Office for the Eastern Mediterranean joined the World Alliance for Patient Safety in its worldwide endeavour to bring together all stakeholders, including health policy-makers, WHO, patient groups and organizations working in this field, and to advance the fundamental goal of reducing the harm inflicted on patients.
-In its fifty-second session, the WHO Regional Committee for the Eastern Mediterranean urged Member States in resolution EM/RC52/R.4 to: develop national standards for patient safety, making use of WHO guidelines; formulate national patient safety programmes in collaboration with the Regional Office and the World Alliance for Patient Safety; and establish mechanisms to promote partnership between regional patient safety institutions and national health care delivery systems.
+To address the issue of patient safety, WHO/EMRO joined the World Alliance for Patient Safety in its worldwide endeavor to bring together all stakeholders including health policy-makers, WHO, patient groups and organizations working in this field to advance the fundamental goal of reducing the potential unwarranted harm inflicted on patients.
+In its fifty second meeting, the Regional Committee for the Eastern Mediterranean formulated a resolution for enhancing patient safety.
+The Committee urged member states to: develop national standards for patient safety, making use of WHO guidelines, formulate national patient safety programmes in collaboration with The Eastern Mediterranean Regional Office (EMRO) and the World Alliance for Patient Safety (WAPS) and establish mechanisms to promote partnership between regional patient safety institutions and national health care delivery systems.
+The Resolution represented the commitment of the highest WHO authority together with the member states.